moosetwin0/AutostartMAC/README.md

 # AutostartMAC
-**I no longer use Windows, so this has been archived.
-I am currently working on a Linux fork.**

-AutostartMAC itself is nearly finished, but for now you will have to set the client_backend.exe and index.html (gui) paths manually.
-AutoDemoAnalyzer is finished.
+Update: I realized that you can't fork your own repositories, I guess I'll keep using this one for the linux versions

-Make sure you read the comments at the top of whichever files you use, as they contain additional information on how to run the programs.
+Make sure you read the comments at the top of whichever files you use, as there are some variables that you must set.

 Includes an optional addon, AutoDemoAnalyzer, which can be run standalone or as a part of the main program.